uclaacm/hack-tooling-series/session-1-vim/README.md

 _For a UCLA student who has taken CS 31 and 32._

-Based on material from [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/editors/)
+Based on material from [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/editors/).

 ## Installing Neovim

-We're going to be using a version of vim called [Neovim](https://neovim.io/).
+We're going to be using a version of Vim called [Neovim](https://neovim.io/).
 Instructions to install it are [available here](https://github.com/neovim/neovim/wiki/Installing-Neovim).

 ### Windows